networkdynamics/ndl-interview-fall-2016/README.md

 do not submit any confidential or sensitive information.

 **Final, final note:** While we hope you will take the project seriously, please don't spend too much time on it.
-If your analysis is taking more than 3 or 4 hours, that's either a sign that you're being a bit too ambitious or that you need to spend more time building your core skillset (in which case, we'll look forward to your application in future years).
+If coding for the project is taking more than 4 hours, that's either a sign that you're being a bit too ambitious or that you need to spend more time building your core skillset (in which case, we'll look forward to your application in future years).